-Above is the low-carb fruit list showing the top 16 low-carb fruits you can eat on a keto or low-carb diet.
+Above is the low-carb fruit list showing the top 16 low-carb fruits you can eat on a ketogenic diet or on a low-carb diet.
 As a rule of thumb, any fruit with less than 12 grams of net carbs per 100 grams can be consumed as a treat in a keto diet as long as you keep the serving size reasonable.
 Let’s see what it means and how much of each fruit you can eat while limiting your carb intake.

 The lowest-carb fruits below are the one you can safely include as a treat in your keto daily food plan.
 They all contains less than 6 grams of net carbs per 100 grams.

 Surprisingly, avocado is a fruit and not a vegetable!
 And they top this Keto fruit list!
 Net carbs in avocado are very low with only 2 grams of net carbs per 100g and it’s a great fruit to create silky smooth keto chocolate smoothie or keto fudgy chocolate cookies.
 Avocadoes are also high in fiber, with up to 7 grams of fiber per 100g.
 They are also rich in vitamins and minerals like magnesium, manganese, vitamin B6, or copper.

 Rhubarb is not a very popular keto fruit because it is very acidic and often requires a lot of sugar to cook it and mask its acidity.
 However, you can make delicious keto fruit puree by cooking rhubarb with sugar-free erythritol for a sweet keto treat.
 Rhubarb compote is especially good on top of whipped cream for a low-carb, high-fat snack.
 Carbs in rhubarb are 3g net carbs per 100 grams.

 Like avocados, tomatoes are fruits and not vegetables.
 While tomatoes have a sweet taste, the carbs in tomatoes are low with only 3g of net carbs per 100 grams.
 They are delicious in salads with fresh mozzarella or in breakfast scramble eggs.